 Disadvantages

-Best For: Startups, freelancers, and small teams needing a flexible, low-cost space without long-term commitments.
+Best For: Startups, freelancers, and small teams needing a flexible, low-cost office layout without long-term commitments.

 Hot desking is a flexible office arrangement where employees don’t have assigned desks.
 Instead, they can choose any available workstation.
-This office layout maximizes space efficiency and adapts to hybrid or remote work models.
+This hot office layout maximises space efficiency and adapts to hybrid or remote work models.

 Advantages